redsanket/spark/external/oozie/guide/auth.rst

 Java Code Example
 *****************

-When Oozie action executor sees a ``cred`` attribute in current action, depending on credential name given, it finds the appropriate credential class to retrieve the token or certificate and insert to action conf for further use.
-In above example, Oozie gets the certificate of gYCA and passed to action conf.
-Mapper can then use this certificate by getting it from action conf, and add to http request header when connect to YCA protected web service through HTTPProxy.
-A certificate or token which retrieved in credential class would set in action conf as the name of credential defined in workflow.xml.
-The following examples shows sample code to use in mapper or reducer class for talking to YCAV2 protected web service from grid.
+When an Oozie action executor sees a ``cred`` attribute in the current action, depending on the credential name, it finds the appropriate credential class to retrieve the token or certificate and inserts the action configuration.

+In the above example, Oozie gets the certificate of gYCA and passes it to the action configuration.
+Mapper can then use this certificate by getting it from the action configuration, adding it to the HTTP request header when connecting to the YCA-protected Web service through ``HTTPProxy``.

+A certificate or token retrieved in the credential class would set an action configuration as the name of credential defined in ``workflow.xml``.
+The following example shows how to communicate with the YCAV2-protected Web service from the grid.

 .. code-block:: java